Loss of HMAS Sydney(II) - 19th November 1941

-In the early days of the Second World War in late 1939 and early 1940, HMAS Sydney along with several other Australian ships was involved in the unsuccessful hunting for the German Pocket Battleship, the Admiral Graf Spee and the transportation of convoys through the Suez Canal.
+In the early days of the Second World War in late 1939 and early 1940, HMAS Sydney along with several other Australian ships was involved in the unsuccessful search for the German Pocket Battleship, the Admiral Graf Spee and escorting the transportation convoys through the Suez Canal.

 HMAS Sydney returned to Australian waters and carried out a number of duties including transporting representatives of all 3 branches of the Australian Military to Singapore for a secret conference between the British Commonwealth, the Netherlands East Indies, and the United States of America in April 1941.

 On the 19th of November, Sydney was off the coast of Western Australia heading towards Fremantle when at 15:55 a Merchant ship that identified itself as the Dutch ship Straat Malakka was spotted.
 The HMAS Sydney pulled up alongside the apparent Dutch ship and ordered it to show the secret call sign.
 Unfortunately, the Straat Malakka was not a Dutch ship at all but was in fact the German auxiliary cruiser Kormoran in disguise and promptly opened fire upon the Sydney.

 The two ships exchanged fire and both suffered damage.
 Sydney was hit by a German torpedo as well as other gunfire and the crippled burning ship slowly sailed south, away from the Kormoran.
 Observers aboard the German ship reported seeing the burning Australian ship until 22:00 that night.
 At some point during the night, Sydney lost buoyancy and sank taking all 645 sailors on board with her.

 Sydney's shells had crippled the Kormoran; the German sailors abandoned ship after it was determined that below-deck fires could not be controlled and that the ship would sink.
 82 German sailors were killed in the battle, the rest were captured and taken to Fremantle for interrogation.